opendatalab/DocLayout-YOLO/mesh-candidate_bestfit/README.md

   python augmentation.py --min_count 100 --aug_times 3
   ```

   The script will perform augmentation pipeline `aug_times` times on each element of categories whose element number is less than `min_count`.
 If you want to generate large amount of data, try larger `aug_times`.
 In contrast, you want to shorten this process, try smaller `aug_times`.
+During DocSynth300K generation, we use ```--aug_times 50```.

 - **Map Dict**